scyps2/Credit-Risk-Analysis/Reports/MLP-Week7.md

 ```
 Within classes from **0 to 6+**, entropy ranges from **0 to 2.079**.
 The results below are all based on predicting deliquency status after 3 months.
-### Iteration Method
+### Iteration Method 1
+**_propagating the transition probabilities_
-Under this methods, two different approches are applied.
+Under this method, two different approches are applied.
 In the following algorithm, either pass original `pred_proba` to `input`, or encode into one-hot form to align with training data.
 ```python
 # iterate to predict status after n months
 def predict_n_months(mlp, n, input):